-Due Date Form Title What To Report Amounts To Report To IRS To Recipient (unless indicated otherwise) 1099-S Proceeds From Real Estate Transactions Gross proceeds from the sale or exchange of real estate and certain royalty payments.
+Due Date Form Title What To Report Amounts To Report To IRS To Recipient (unless indicated otherwise) 1099-Q Payments From Qualified Education Programs (Under Sections 529 and 530) Earnings from qualified tuition programs and Coverdell ESAs.
+All amounts February 28 January 31 1099-QA Distributions From ABLE Accounts Distributions from ABLE accounts.
+All amounts February 28 January 31 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. Distributions from retirement or profit-sharing plans, any IRA, insurance contracts, and IRA recharacterizations (including payments reported pursuant to an election described in Regulations section 1.1471-4(d)(5)(i)(B) or reported as described in Regulations section 1.1471-4(d)(2)(iii)(A)). \$10 or more February 28 January 31 1099-S Proceeds From Real Estate Transactions Gross proceeds from the sale or exchange of real estate and certain royalty payments.
 Generally, \$600 or more February 28 February 15 1099-SA Distributions From an HSA, Archer MSA, or Medicare Advantage MSA Distributions from an HSA, Archer MSA, or Medicare Advantage MSA.
 All amounts February 28 January 31 1099-SB Seller's Investment in Life Insurance Contract Seller's investment in a life insurance contract as determined by the issuer.
-All amounts February 28 January 31 3921 Exercise of an Incentive Stock Option Under Section 422(b) Transfer of stock pursuant to the exercise of an incentive stock option under section 422(b).
+All amounts March 1 (except as provided in Regulations section 1.6050Y-3(c)) February 15 (excep as provided in Regulations section 1.6050Y-3(d)(2)) 3921 Exercise of an Incentive Stock Option Under Section 422(b) Transfer of stock pursuant to the exercise of an incentive stock option under section 422(b).
 All amounts February 28 January 31 3922 Transfer of Stock Acquired Through an Employee Stock Purchase Plan Under Section 423(c) Transfer of stock acquired through an employee stock purchase plan under section 423(c).
 All amounts February 28 January 31 5498 IRA Contribution Information Contributions (including rollover contributions) to any individual retirement arrangement (IRA), including a SEP, SIMPLE, and Roth IRA; Roth conversions; IRA recharacterizations; and the fair market value (FMV) of the account.
-All amounts May 31 (To Participant) For FMV/RMD, Jan 31; For contributions, May 31 5498-ESA Coverdell ESA Contribution Information Contributions (including rollover contributions) to a Coverdell ESA.
+All amounts May 31 (To Participant) For FMV/RMD, January 31; For contributions, May 31 5498-ESA Coverdell ESA Contribution Information Contributions (including rollover contributions) to a Coverdell ESA.
 All amounts May 31 April 30 5498-QA ABLE Account Contributions Information Contributions (including rollover contributions) to an ABLE account.
 All amounts May 31 March 15 5498-SA HSA, Archer MSA, or Medicare Advantage MSA Information Contributions to an HSA (including transfers and rollovers) or Archer MSA and the FMV of an HSA, Archer MSA, or Medicare Advantage MSA.
 All amounts May 31 (To Participant) May 31 W-2G Certain Gambling Winnings Gambling winnings from horse racing, dog racing, jai alai, lotteries, keno, bingo, slot machines, sweepstakes, wagering pools, poker tournaments, etc. Generally, \$600 or more; \$1,200 or more from bingo or slot machines; \$1,500 or more from keno February 28 January 31

-\The due date is March 31 if filed electronically.
+^{} The due date is March 31 if filed electronically.